vikram7/rails-api-and-highcharts-tutorial/01-svg.md

 ![alt](http://media.creativebloq.futurecdn.net/sites/creativebloq.com/files/images/2013/05/Hannah/canvas1.jpg)

 Why the coordinate system starts at the top left corner is not incredibly important, but keep in mind that the *y* coordinate is reversed compared to the Cartesian system (if you are interested in reading more about the *why*, see this [link](http://gamedev.stackexchange.com/a/83571) for an explanation).
-This means that *y* moves vertically down when its value goes up.
+This means that *y* moves vertically down on the screen when its value goes up.

 So let's actually draw something!
 First, we have to create an SVG canvas for us in our `index.html` file: